 right click and “Save As”

-Being relaxed, allows you to have a less rigid approach to the three day potty training method.
+Being relaxed, allows you to have a less rigid approach to the three day method.
 But in order to get to this state of mind there are a couple of things that your should consider upfront:

 - let go of expectations